-- The radio has been powered. - You have permission to enter commands that can change configuration settings, if necessary.
+- The radio has been powered. - You have permission to enter commands that can change configuration settings.

-You may log on to a radio using SSH through one of two accounts, "user" or "admin"; these account names are case sensitive.
+You may log on to a radio using SSH through an account named "user" or "admin"; these account names are case sensitive.
 The admin account has permission to run more commands than the user account.
 These accounts do not have passwords, but they are authenticated through SSH using private keys provided to your SSH client.